 You might already be familiar with the properties of different types of stainless steel—such as how grade 304 stainless steel has excellent corrosion resistance or how annealed and stress-relieved 430 stainless steel has an incredibly high hardness.
 However, one common question that a lot of people have is: “How is stainless steel made?”

-While Marlin Steel doesn’t manufacture stainless steel ingots or wires, the manufacturing team does work with stainless steel on a daily basis.
+While Marlin Steel doesn’t manufacture stainless steel ingots or wires, the manufacturing team does work with stainless steel metal on a daily basis.
 Part of understanding how to work with different types of stainless steel is knowing how they’re made and how they can be modified.

 So, here’s a quick explanation of how stainless steel is made.